ParametricCamp/Computational-Design-Programs/README.md

 # Computational Design Programs
-A community-driven list of worldwide programs on Computational Design topics.
+A community-driven list of worldwide programs on Computational Design (CD) topics.
+Most of these programs focus on architecture and the built environment, but some of them are more in the arts.

+Programs are taught in English, unless otherwise noted.

+If you want to contribute, please feel free to submit a pull request.
+Keep the notes for each program as factual as possible.

 ## MASTER DEGREES

+This list explictly excludes regular MArch programs that don't have some kind of emphasis on technology or computation.

 - [Master in Design Studies (MDes) - Mediums](https://www.gsd.harvard.edu/design-studies/mediums/), Harvard GSD
   - This is the one where Jose Luis, from ParametricCamp, teaches! 🤓⛺